 Under 2 hours

-In plumbing systems, tubes and pipes can be formed of materials of different flexibility and density, such as PVC, PEX, cooper, galvanized steel and cast iron.
-When making plumbing repairs and improvements, use different pipe and tube cutters based on the type of material, although the methods tends to be very similar.
+In plumbing systems, tubes and pipes can be formed from materials of different flexibility and density, such as PVC, PEX, copper, galvanized steel and cast iron.
+When making plumbing repairs and improvements, use different pipe and tube cutters based on the type of material – although the methods tend to be very similar.
 Follow this guide to know which cutting tool and method is suitable for which type of pipe.

 Tip: Check the local plumbing codes to find the required pipe type and size for homes in your area.